 How Does Public Transport Work in Okinawa?

 Okinawa’s public transport is useful, but it requires more planning than mainland Japan.
-The key is to understand the difference between the Yui Rail, local route buses, express buses, ferries, and taxis.
+The key is to understand the difference between the Yui Rail, local route buses, express buses, ferries, taxis, and private tours.

 How Useful Is the Yui Rail?